Matabeleland’s consenting slaves

 Slaves who think they are free condemn themselves and generations after them to a whole life of enslavement.
 Our Matabele brothers who feel free, satisfied and equal within Zimbabwean systems are free to feel so but they should stop their pathetic attempts at sharing their complacency with the rest of the ordinary Matabele citizens who feel the brunt of ZANU PF orchestrated oppression.

-In fighting oppression, Matabeles need to be politically creative and clear in what they want to achieve.
-It has taken years but Matabeleland now collectively acknowledges that what has maintained ZANU PF’s hold in the region has been the misplaced desire to wrestle power from Mashonaland when our focus should be the creation of systems and processes that stimulate a genuine local power base.
-Matabeleland has minimal impact in the Zimbabwean politics carefully choreographed in Harare.
+What has maintained ZANU PF’s hold in the region has been the mistaken belief that we could wrestle power from Mashonaland when our focus should be the creation of structures and processes that stimulate and maintain a genuine local power base.

-Choosing our battles wisely will be important; fighting for control of Zimbabwean politics is a losing battle; our focus should be education.
-Without a doubt, education is an invaluable tool at our disposal; we need to deny space to an education system that only conforms to the ethnic Shona creed by actively supporting local educational infrastructure and taking control of what forms our children’s learning and education.
+Education is an invaluable tool at our disposal to build a high information constituency; we need to deny space to an education system that only conforms to the ethnic Shona biases.
+Let us actively support local educational infrastructure, content, and take control of what and how our children’s learning and education are shaped.

 Freedom is not a privilege but a right.
 A ‘liberated slave’ is not a free man for as long as his measure of success remains his oppressor.
-Let us not be fooled by a content non-representative minority of Matabele benefactors of a corruptible Zimbabwean system; Matabeleland problems within Zimbabwe are down to discriminatory systems and not local attitude.
+Let us not be fooled by a content non-representative minority of Matabele beneficiaries of a corruptible Zimbabwean system; Matabeleland problems within Zimbabwe are down to discriminatory systems and not local attitude.

 3 responses to “Matabeleland’s consenting slaves”